 Notice was sent out in August of 2018 and over 4,900 past and present employees of Public Partnerships LLC opted-in to this collective action.
 During the discovery period, which ended in February 2018, depositions took place and documents and data were produced.
 On March 8, 2019, defendant filed a Motion for Summary Judgment asking the Court to dismiss our case because PPL does not consider itself to be the employer of the direct care workers under its supervision.
 We filed our opposition on April 8, 2019, arguing that PPL fits the legal definition of joint employer under the Fair Labor Standards Act (“FLSA”).
 PPL filed its reply on April 26, 2019.
-The hearing on Summary Judgment is set for July 10, 2019 in Reading, Pennsylvania.
+The hearing on Summary Judgment took place on July 10, 2019 in Reading, Pennsylvania.
 We hope the Court will rule by the end of this year but there may not be a ruling until sometime next year.

 Direct care workers provide care to ensure the patients they serve can live safely in their own homes.
 They provide assistance with activities of daily living, such as bathing, dressing, and toileting; prepare meals and assist with feeding; do housework; ensure patients take their medications and assist with arranging medical appointments and transportation for appointments.
 Without their hard work over many hours, the individuals they serve would likely be in nursing homes.
 Much as they care for their clients, the work they do is involved, and they deserve to be paid for all hours worked, including at overtime rates when they work over 40 hours per week, as they so often do.